ahihiyou20/discord-selfbot-owo-bot/README.md

 Yes, Termux Apps Can Run Python Codes And Others Programming Language Like Git Or Javascript.
 You Can Use It To Install The Selfbot With The Given Tutorial.
 More Information: https://termux.com/

 Have More Questions?
-Feel Free To Open Issues Or Contact Me On Discord: Mai Sakurajima#0348
+Feel Free To Open Issues Or Contact Me On Discord: Saki Saki#0348
 ## License

 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)